AguilarRaul/PulseNFL/reports/proposal.md

 ##### Target audience

 > Enthusiasts who want to know more about their favorite NFL team.
-> Sports analysts who want to know more about any team's historical performance.
+> Sports analysts who want to have a glimpse of any team's historical performance.

 ##### Dashboard motivation

 > The National Football League (NFL) is the most important professional sports league in the United States.
-For NFL fans and analysts, it is important to know information about the historical performance of their teams to have passionate conversations and debates.
+For NFL fans and analysts, it is important to get information about the historical performance of their teams to have passionate conversations and debates.

 > The objective of this dashboard is to put the most important statistics of team performance in one place, allowing anyone to obtain fast and accurate information just a couple of clicks away.